-Jacobs University, based in Bremen, is Germany's leading private university and home to more than 1,300 students from over 100 countries.
+Jacobs University, located in the city Bremen, is Germany's leading private university and home to more than 1,300 students from over 100 countries.
 A research-oriented, state-accredited campus university with a broad portfolio of pre-degree, undergraduate and graduate study programs, including natural and social sciences, engineering, etc. All undergraduate programs are taught in English.
 Extensive extracurricular activities on a vibrant residential campus support and strengthen students' personal development.
 Jacobs’ objective is to encourage young, talented people, irrespective of nationality, religion, and background in becoming citizens of the world, able to take leading and responsible roles for the future sustainable and peaceful development of humanity.

 Drexel students may spend the fall term studying at Jacobs University taking courses in English.
 The Exchange program completely immerses Drexel students into German education and culture as you take classes with the local German and international students.

 Students have the opportunity to experience German culture first hand, join the German Host Family Program and foster their German proficiency in language courses offered in cooperation with the Goethe Institute.

 For more information about Jacobs University, please browse their main website.
 For information about what it means to be an exchange student at the University of Mannheim, please visit the website of the International Office.

 The Hanseatic port city of Bremen is located in the northwest of Germany, approximately a 3-4 hour train ride away from both Berlin and Amsterdam.
 Regarded as one of the most hospitable places in Germany, students will discover wide-ranging access to culture, nature, and industry.